JUMPSuite/JUMP/README.md

 to be the total number of cores on your machine; if your workstation has 20 cores, then execute `perl Makefile.PL MAX_SEARCH_WORKER_PROCS=20`

 The JUMP suite will then be configured.
-Once, complete, JUMP components are available via the executable script `<path to JUMP>/JUMP/bin/jump`.
+Once complete, JUMP components are available via the executable script `<path to JUMP>/JUMP/bin/jump`.
 For convenience, you may simply append `<path to JUMP>/JUMP/bin` to your `PATH` environment variable as `PATH=$PATH:<path to